ric-sar/ultimate_phd_student_guide/what_is_a_research_paper.md

 * Materials and methods
 * Discussion and results

-Knowing this different approach in experienced and non-experience peers, the work of a good journal's editor is to find a good trade-off within reviewers and they will usually choose three reviewers with a high domain knowledge, medium knowledge and almost no experience in peer review.
+Knowing these two different approaches in experienced and non-experience peers, the work of a good journal's editor is to find a good trade-off within reviewers and they will usually choose three reviewers basically with a high domain knowledge, medium knowledge and almost no experience in peer review.

 Remember that being a reviewer will help you to improve writing by spotting errors before submitting a work.
 Also, this will gain some experience in fast reading and increase your domain knowledge.